NaaeKwon/CAT/README.md

 ### ☑ To get target style sentence:
 ```
 1. Type sentence to "Input Sentence: "
-2. Input Style range from 1 to 5 to "Target Style: "
+2. Input style range from 1 to 5 to "Target Style: "
 ```